 This holiday season, pair local food with local wine

-To help take your holiday shindig to the next level, we’ve brought together Nichole Biggus, a Fine Wine & Good Spirits Wine Specialist, with Subarna Sijapati, chef/owner of Subarna’s Custom Catering in Gettysburg, PA, to collaborate on enticing wine-and-food pairings with a focus on Pennsylvania products.
+To help take your holiday shindig to the next level, we’ve brought together Nichole Popp (Biggus), a former Wine Specialist and current Customer Service Specialist for Fine Wine & Good Spirits, with Subarna Sijapati, chef/owner of Subarna’s Custom Catering in Gettysburg, PA, to collaborate on enticing wine-and-food pairings with a focus on Pennsylvania products.

 From a show-stopping appetizer of duck and chutney to four cheese ravioli, along with a succulent bone-in ribeye, these festive dishes pair beautifully with a variety of Pennsylvania wines.